August 19, 2014

 Jewell’s team focussed on new user signups and designed 2 programs:

-This isn’t the only marketing content Jewell has offered to the Heavybit community.
+Jewell’s Show and Tell on marketing referrals isn’t the only content Jewell has offered to the Heavybit community.
 A year ago the Codenvy CEO did a presentation on Content Marketing including the effort it takes to plan great content campaigns.
 Other developer marketing presentations include: